Berwick, Victoria: Sport

-The town has an Australian Rules football team competing in the Mornington Peninsula Nepean Football League and an Association football team called Berwick City Football Club.
+The town has an Australian rules football team competing in the Eastern Football Netball League, the Berwick Football Club, and an association football team called the Berwick City Soccer Club.

-The town also has a successful cricket club known as the "Wickers", later changed to the Berwick Bears that compete in the DDCA competition, and a tennis club that competes in the Berwick & District Tennis Association.
+The town also has a successful cricket club known as the Wickers, later changed to the Berwick Bears, that compete in the DDCA competition, and a tennis club that competes in the Berwick & District Tennis Association.

 There is the Montuna Golf Club at Guys Hill approximately 5 km from Berwick Village.

 There is also Little Athletics at Edwin Flack Reserve.

 Berwick Badminton is open to the public for those who are interested in the sport.

 The Berwick Leisure Centre is a space inside of the Berwick Secondary College grounds, at which there are gymnastics running, as well as a trampolining program.
 Often, there are other activities such as karate.